Bowl Me Over

 ✔️ Preserving means you can enjoy fresh fruit all year long!
 Plus homemade jam is 100 times better than what you buy at the grocery store.

 ✔️ Even if this is your first time making jam, this is an easy recipe.
-Just read and follow the step by step instructions.
+Just read and follow the step-by-step instructions.

 🗒️ Ingredients